1997 European Grand Prix: Practice and qualifying

 Four practice sessions were held before the Sunday race—two on Friday from 11:00 to 12:00 and 13:00 to 14:00 CEST (UTC+2), and two on Saturday morning held from 09:00 to 09:45 and from 10:15 to 11:00 CEST.
 In the first two practice sessions, Prost driver Olivier Panis set the fastest time with a lap of 1 minute and 22.735 seconds, one-tenth of a second faster than Arrows driver Damon Hill.
 Villeneuve and Rubens Barrichello were third and fourth.
-Mika Häkkinen and Coulthard, set the fifth and eighth-fastest times respectively for McLaren; they were separated by Frentzen and Alesi.
+Mika Häkkinen and Coulthard respectively set the fifth and eighth-fastest times for McLaren; they were separated by Frentzen and Alesi.
 Michael Schumacher and Ralf Schumacher completed the top ten.
 In the final two practice sessions, Coulthard set the fastest lap with a time of 1:20.738; Häkkinen finished with the second-fastest time.
-The Williams drivers were quicker—Villeneuve in third and Frentzen in sixth.
+The Williams drivers were quicker, with Villeneuve in third and Frentzen in sixth.
 Panis slipped to fourth ahead of Gerhard Berger, their best times one-tenth of a second apart.
-They were ahead of Stewart driver Jan Magnussen, Shinji Nakano for Prost, Hill and Alesi.
+They were ahead of Stewart driver Jan Magnussen, Shinji Nakano for Prost, Hill, and Alesi.

 The qualifying session was held on Saturday afternoon and lasted one-hour between 13:00 to 14:00 CEST, each driver was allowed up to twelve timed laps, with their fastest lap used to determine their grid position.
 Cars were timed using a TAG Heuer timing system, which measured to an accuracy of one-thousandth of a second.
 At the end of the session, the three fastest drivers had all set the same laptime, the first time this had happened in the history of the World Championship.
 Jacques Villeneuve was first to set a time of 1:21.072, fourteen minutes into the one hour session.
 A further fourteen minutes later, Michael Schumacher posted an identical time.
 With nine minutes of the session remaining, Heinz-Harald Frentzen crossed the line, again with a time of 1:21.072.
 Under the regulations, in the event of drivers setting equal times in qualifying, the order in which the times were set is considered, with the first driver to set the time given precedence.
 Villeneuve was awarded pole position on the starting grid for the race, with Schumacher second and Frentzen third.
 Fourth place on the grid went to the reigning World Champion, Hill, in his Arrows, with a time of 1:21.130, 0.058 seconds behind the time of the leading three.
 Hill had been on course to get pole position but had to slow towards the end of the lap because of yellow flags due to an incident involving Ukyo Katayama's Minardi.
 Villeneuve's pole position was the last for a Canadian driver in Formula One until Lance Stroll at the 2020 Turkish Grand Prix.